idc101/git-mkver/README.md

 ### Tagging

-If you would like to publish a version, mkver can tag the current commit.
+If you would like to publish a version, git-mkver can tag the current commit.

 ```bash
 $ git mkver tag